sympletech/just-build-it/README.md

 # Under the hood

-This toolchain is using Rollup.js with the following plugins:
+To compile JavaScript this toolchain is using Webpack with babel-loader and the following presets

-rollup-plugin-json

-rollup-plugin-node-resolve

-rollup-plugin-commonjs

-rollup-plugin-babel

-@babel/preset-env

-SourceMaps are built using gulp-sourcemaps
+['@babel/preset-env', 'react-app']

-SCSS is compiled using gulp-sass
+To compile SCSS this toolchain is using using gulp-sass

 And it's SourceMaps are generated using gulp-sourcemaps as well

 It's all wrapped in a few Gulp tasks

+# Motivation

+Make it symple to get started on projects, this build won't work for everything but it may work for alot of things